JapaneseJLPT

 He has probably already gone home.

-Kono mondai wa muzukashii deshou.
+Kono tesuto wa muzukashii deshou.

-This problem is probably difficult.
+This test is probably difficult.

 14